stashed/stash/docs/tutorial.md

  - `spec.backend.local` indicates that restic will store the snapshots in a local path `/safe/data`.
 For the purpose of this tutorial, we are using an `emptyDir` to store the snapshots.
 But any Kubernetes volume that can be mounted locally can be used as a backend (example, NFS, Ceph, etc).
 Stash can also store snapshots in cloud storage solutions like, S3, GCS, Azure, etc.
   - `spec.backend.repositorySecretName` points to the Kubernetes secret created earlier in this tutorial. `Restic` always points to secrets in its own namespace.
 This secret is used to pass restic repository password and other cloud provider secrets to `restic` binary.
   - `spec.schedule` is a [cron expression](https://github.com/robfig/cron/blob/v2/doc.go#L26) that indicates that file groups will be backed up every 1 minute.
-  - `spec.volumeMounts` refers to volumes to be mounted in `stash` sidecar to get access fileGroup path `/source/data`.
+  - `spec.volumeMounts` refers to volumes to be mounted in `stash` sidecar to get access to fileGroup path `/source/data`.

 Stash operator watches for `Restic` objects using Kubernetes api.
 Stash operator will notice that the `busybox` Deployment matches the selector for `stash-demo` Restic object.
 So, it will add a sidecar container named `stash` to `busybox` Deployment and restart the running `busybox` pods.
 Since a local backend is used in `stash-demo` Restic, sidecar container will be mounted the corresponding persistent volume.